AI Methods and Applications

 AI Methods and Applications comprises a three-day study module, a written pre-assignment, and a take-home assignment.
 The program is worth 4.5 ECTS credits.

-The program combines three interactive module days with practical assignments that allow you to apply their learnings to real-world questions.
+The program combines three interactive module days with practical assignments that encourage you to apply the learnings to real-world questions.
 Participants also engage in discussions and networking with like-minded professionals.

 Instructors